L'Homme truqué (The Doctored Man): A superhuman born in the trenches: scientific wonder at work

 However, if Jean Lebris is indeed a superhuman made by the war, he is not a superhero.
-Moreover, he gradually becomes aware of his role as a guinea pig, so much so that, refusing his new status of superhuman, he wishes to return to his home town to lead his former life.
+Moreover, he gradually becomes aware of his role as a guinea pig, so much so that, refusing his new status of superhuman, he wishes to return to his home town to live his former life.
 So, after having escaped from Doctor Prosope and joined Belvoux, the young man tries to hide his exceptional vision from those around him.
 Only his friend, Doctor Bare, discovers the truth but, powerless, cannot prevent his slow death caused by serious health problems.

 Apart from some apparent similarities, Jean Lebris does not have the usual superhero characteristics.
 First of all, he does not transform himself into a vigilante, nor does he confront Prosope in a spectacular fight.
 Nor does he have a pseudonym, since the name "L'Homme truqué" is only the title of the novel, but is not used again in the body of the text.
 Moreover, this name, which means the will to deceive by diverting something from its primary function, illustrates all the ambiguity of his superhuman status.
 Lebris dies in the space of a few pages and Bare himself is murdered without managing to prevent the agents of Prosope from recovering the famous prostheses.
 Without ever appearing as a superhero, Jean Lebris is the hero of a pessimistic novel where the sense of justice is totally absent.